The So-Called “Sun Tax” – Much Ado About Nothing?

 The term “Sun Tax” refers to a change in how some electricity distributors price the energy you export to the grid.
 Essentially, it’s a two-way pricing system that includes both penalties and rewards based on when you send solar power back to the grid.

-While some have voiced concerns about this approach, labelling it a tax, it’s essentially a restructured FiT scheme designed to stabilise the grid and better manage the increasing volume of solar energy being exported.
+While some have voiced concerns about this approach, labelling it a tax, it’s essentially a restructured Feed in Tariff scheme designed to stabilise the grid and better manage the increasing volume of solar energy being exported.

 Crunching the Numbers: How Much Does It Really Cost?